MarkNahabedian/Rete.jl/docs/src/index.md

 to the network.

-srcThat's the theory.
+That's the theory.
 In practice, its simpler if a given node performs more than one of these roles.
 One such example is [`IsaMemoryNode`](@ref), which filters *facts* that match a type parameter and remember only those *facts*.